 Income Tax is split into bands and you pay different rates based on these bands.
 The marginal rate of tax is the highest rate of income tax you're liable to pay in a particular tax year from all your sources of income.
 Any increase in income may affect your marginal rate, meaning you could pay tax at a higher rate on your extra income.
 Different rates of tax and thresholds between rates may apply in Scotland and Wales.

 Basic rate tax relief (currently 20%) will be added to personal contributions within your annual earnings (or £3,600 whichever is higher) but any that exceed the annual allowance limit will be subject to a tax charge.
 So if you contribute £80 the Government will contribute £20, making the total contribution £100.
-We (Aviva) claim this for you and add it to your pension savings - this is called 'relief at source'.
+We (Aviva) claim this tax relief for you and add it to your pension savings - this is called 'relief at source'.
 If you pay tax at more than the basic rate, you will need to claim the extra relief through your annual tax return.
 Note that tax rules and allowances in different parts of the UK may differ.

 Money Purchase Annual Allowance (MPAA)

-If you 'flexibly' access your pension benefits (such as starting income drawdown or taking certain taxable lump sums) by flexibly accessing a defined contribution (money purchase) pension plan, you will be subject to a money purchase annual allowance of £4,000 yearly for all future contributions to defined contribution pension plans.
+If you 'flexibly' access your pension benefits (such as starting to take income drawdown or taking certain taxable lump sums) by flexibly accessing a defined contribution (money purchase) pension plan, you will be subject to a money purchase annual allowance of £4,000 yearly for all future contributions to defined contribution pension plans.
 You will still have an annual allowance of £40,000 in total, but no more than £4,000 of this can be used to contribute to defined contribution pension plans, with the remainder being available for other types of pension investment.